rahmedinfo/R-programming/Data Structures or Types/Variables.md

 #### Loading LungCapData file
 ```
 LungCapData = read.xlsx(file="LungCapData.xlsx", sheetIndex = 1)

 # Check structure of dataset
 str(LungCapData)

-# Getting names of thi dataset
+# Getting names of this dataset
 names(LungCapData)

 # Getting mean for Age variable
 mean(Age)
 > Error in mean(Age) : object 'Age' not found

 # We have to use dollar sign to detect the variable on this dataset
 mean(LungCapData$Age)

 # Lets attach the data in R's memory
 attach(LungCapData)

 # Now we don't need to use dollar sign to detec variables
  mean(Age)
 [1] 12.3269